 The quaint seaside town of Camden is situated on Penobscot Bay.
 With ocean views, scenic drives, outdoor adventure, and a welcoming community, Camden is the quintessential New England coastal small town.
 It is also a lovely place to enjoy a weekend getaway.

-What To Do In Camden
+Best Things To Do In Camden

 Camden is nature’s playground.
 At your fingertips are numerous outdoor activities, including hiking, sailing, fishing, and swimming.

 Here are some of our favorite things to do in the area.

 1. Sail Penobscot Bay

 Uncork your bottle and pour a glass while you sit back and let your captain navigate Penobscot Bay — it’s the perfect way to spend a sunny afternoon in Camden.

 If you don’t have your own yacht, book a 2-hour tour on the 45-foot Schooner Surprise.
 You will find yourself whisked away from the mainland with a gentle wind guiding the boat over the bay waters.
 Relax as the crew unfurls the jib and hoists the mainsail.
 Your captain will regale you with stories of Camden history, intermittently stopping to point out local wildlife.
 You will find your mind drifting with the wave swells.

 Another highly recommended sailing adventure is with Maine Windjammer Cruises.
 Sail away without a care in the world and explore coastal Maine from your unique perch on the side of a beautiful ship.

 Don’t forget to snap a photo of Camden’s charming Curtis Island Lighthouse at the entrance of Camden Harbor.